-Debit:

-3410 Revenue Collected in Advance a/ 8000 Revenue b/

-9000 Appropriation Expenditures c/

-9893 Prior-Year Appropriation Adjustments d/

-Credit:

-3020 Claims Filed e/

-AND

-Debit:

-5350 Reserve for Encumbrances f/

-Credit:

-6150 Encumbrances f/
+Note:

-a/ amount of claims filed for refunds of revenue collected in advance.
+a.
+Amount of claims filed for refunds of revenue collected in advance.

-b/ amount of claims filed for refunds of revenue.
+b.
+Amount of claims filed for refunds of revenue.

 c.
 Amount of claims filed against appropriations currently available for encumbrance.

-d/ amount of claims filed against prior-year appropriations that are no longer available for encumbrance.
+d.
+Amount of claims filed against prior-year appropriations that are no longer available for encumbrance.

-e/total amount of claims filed less claim corrections as recorded in the Claims Filed Register.
+e1.
+For agencies/departments deferred/exempt for FI$Cal, total amount of claims filed less claim corrections.

+e2.
+For agencies/departments using FI$Cal, the amount of vouchers submitted to the SCO, but not yet paid.

-f/ amount of encumbrances liquidated by claims filed.
+f.
+Amount of encumbrances liquidated by claims filed.

-Illustration 10503
+For agencies/departments using FI$Cal, the Commitment Control ledger records encumbrances established by purchase orders within the Purchasing module or from allocated encumbrance journals in the General Ledger module.